khusmann/interlacer/README.md

 #> 11        11 <NA>           10 <NA>    <NA>           REFUSED
 ```

-As you can see, each source variable is loaded into a “deinterlaced data
-frame”.
-Deinterlaced data frames have two columns for each variable: one
+Deinterlaced data frames have two columns for each variable: one for
-for values, and another for missing reasons.
+values, and another for missing reasons.
 Missing reason columns are
 denoted by column names surrounded by dots (e.g. `.age.` is the missing
 reason for the `age` column).
 When a value is `NA`, it always has a
 reason in the missing reason column.
 Similarly, when a missing reason is